Covid-19 coronavirus: Watch live - 54 new coronavirus cases today - total now 1160

 It brings the total number of cases since the pandemic began to 1160.

-Two hundred and forty one people have recovered.
+Two hundred and forty-one people have recovered, up from 176 yesterday.

+That means 65 people recovered in the past 24 hours, 11 more than the number of new and positive cases announced today.

-Twelve people are still in hospital, Bloomfield said.
+Twelve people are still in hospital.

 There is 2 per cent community transmission.